Špindlerův Mlýn: History

 The area was covered by forests and not settled until the 16th century, when the first prospectors and then miners of silver and iron ore came.
 The miners and lumberjacks who came from Alps settled here and began to build huts.
 They took advantage of the experience from home and started raising cattle in the seemingly inhospitable mountains and farming in the clearings.
 The clearing became meadows and pastures, creating typical enclaves in the middle of forests, preserved to this day.

 In the 18th century, large parts of the surrounding forests were a possession of the Habsburg minister Friedrich August von Harrach-Rohrau (1696–1749), after whom the village of Bedřichov (Friedrichsthal) is named.
 The Harrach family contributed to the improvement and development of the landscape.
 They founded several mountain huts all over the Giant Mountains.
 Jan Nepomuk František Count of Harrach (1828–1909) established a tourist route leading through Špindlerův Mlýn and established the first nature reserve in the Giant Mountains, located in the valley Labský důl on an area of more than 60 ha.

 During World War II, Špindlerův Mlýn was occupied by Germany.
 In 1941, the occupiers organized the German Ski Championships in the town.
 After the war, the town was restored to Czechoslovakia, and the remaining German-speaking population was expelled according to the Beneš decrees and Potsdam Agreement.

 Tourism

-After four travellers accommodated here in 1865, the locals recognized the tourist potential of this place, began to expand the huts and build hiking trails.
+After four travellers accommodated here in 1865, the locals recognised the tourist potential of this place, began to expand the huts and build hiking trails.
 The construction of the road from Vrchlabí in 1872 significantly contributed to the greater number of tourists.
 Poor buildings often became quality hotels.
 In 1909, operation of the electric lift for sledges, one of the first of its kind in Europe, started, which contributed to the reputation of the winter tourist resort.